 The volatility of returns of a project should be managed if it results in increasing the value to a corporation.
 Given that the market value of a corporation is the net present value (NPV) of its future cash flows discounted by the return required by its investors, then higher market value can either be generated by increasing the future cash flows or by reducing investors’ required rate of return (or both).
 A risk management strategy that increases the NPV at a lower comparative cost would benefit the corporation.

 The return required by investors is the sum of the risk free rate and a premium for the risk they undertake.
 If investors hold well-diversified portfolios of investments then they are only exposed to systematic risk as their exposure to firm-specific risk has been diversified away.
 Therefore, the risk premium of their required return is based on the capital asset pricing model (CAPM).
 Research suggests companies with diverse equity holdings do not increase value by diversifying company specific risk, as their equity holders have already achieved this level of risk diversification.
-Moreover, risk management activity designed to transfer systematic risk would not provide additional benefits to a corporation because, in perfect markets, the benefits achieved from risk management activity would at least equal the costs of undertaking such activity.
+Moreover, risk management activity designed to transfer systematic risk would not provide additional benefits to a corporation because, in perfect markets, the benefits achieved from risk management activity would at most equal the costs of undertaking such activity.
 Therefore, in a situation of perfect markets, it may be argued that risk management activity is at best neutral or at worst detrimental because costs would either equal or be more than the benefits accrued.

 Such an argument would not apply to smaller companies which have concentrated, non-diversified equity holdings.
 In this case the equity holders, because they are exposed to both specific and systematic risk, would benefit from risk diversification by the company.
 Therefore, whereas larger companies may not create value from risk management activity, smaller companies can and should undertake risk management.
 However, empirical research studies have found that risk management is undertaken mostly by larger companies with diverse equity holdings and not by the smaller companies.
 The accepted reason for this is that the costs related to risk management are large and mostly fixed.
-Small companies simply can not afford these costs nor can they benefit from the economies of scale that large companies can.
+Small companies simply cannot afford these costs nor can they benefit from the economies of scale that large companies can.

 In addition to the ability of larger companies to undertake risk management, market imperfections may provide the motivation for them to do so.
 Market imperfections that exist in the real world, as opposed to the perfect world conditions assumed by finance or economic theory, may provide opportunities to reduce volatility in cash flows and thereby reduce the costs imposed on a corporation.
 The following discussion considers the circumstances which may result in providing such opportunities.